Welcome to today's edition of the Rush 24-7 podcast.

 It's a little more than that.

-I mean, this is a country we refer to the terrorism that Iran's been engaged in, and I think that sometimes for people, it just doesn't have the resonance, you know, because some of it was then and maybe it's changed.
+And I think that sometimes for people, it just doesn't have the resonance, you know, because some of it was then, and maybe it's changed.

 The Iranian regime was sending Shia militants into Iraq to kill U.S. soldiers inside of that country just a few years ago.

-And would do the same thing today if they felt that it was uh in their interest to do so.
+And would do the same thing today if they felt that it was in their interest to do so.

 Oh, yeah, but he wants a normalization with Iran.

-That's that's the latest thing.
+That's the latest thing.

 He is now checking off all the boxes.

-All the stuff that for years we were led to believe he did for years rather, we were led to believe, oh no, it's not true, but many of us knew it was true.
+All the stuff that for years we were led to believe he did, for years rather, we were led to believe, oh, no, it's not true, but many of us knew it was true.

 Now we see he's doing what he wants to do.

-So that's the that's the plan.
+So that's the plan.

-Uh that's the plan that's being outlined here.
+That's the plan that's being outlined here.

-And I still would I would ask any of you to tell me what is the trade-off for us?
+And I still would, I would ask any of you to tell me, what is the trade-off for us?

 What do we get in response to this?

-Everyone's gonna love us.
+Everyone's going to love us.

-We're gonna be pals.
+We're going to be pals.

-It's gonna be great.
+It's going to be great.

-We're gonna be buddies.
+We're going to be buddies.

 He does, however, tweet troll the United States.